jpoots/Immune-Subgroup-Classification-of-Solid-Tumours/README.md

 The project has been tested for the following configurations.
 Additional configurations may function successfully but the developer does not guarentee this.

 All requirements can be installed using the provided scripts.
-If a script fails for your system, you may manually install the requirements as below.
-It is assumed Python3 is already installed on the system along with the Brew package manager for MacOS and venv.
-The software was tested using Python 3.10.
+It is assumed Python3 and Docker are already installed on the system along with the Brew package manager for MacOS and venv.
+The model development software was performed using Python 3.9.6.

 - **OS:** Any system which supports Docker
 - **Software:**
-  - Node.js 20
   - Docker

 ## Installation
 This tutorial assumes you have Docker installed on your system.
 Installation scripts are given in other/installation_scripts.
 All scripts must be made executable using the chmod +x command.
 All steps may be performed manually as desired.
-Scripts should be executed in the below order.

-### install_node_OS.sh

-Before installing the app, ensure the relevant version of node is installed.
-This can be manually installed or installed using the install_node_OS.sh for your OS.
+Run each file from within the containing folder in the terminal.

 ### setupAPI.sh

-This script builds the Docker contain and initalises the database with a gene list and legacy credentials of "admin" and "pass".
+This script builds the Docker container and initalises the database with a gene list and legacy credentials of "admin" and "pass".

 ### setupFrontend.sh

-This script installs the react apps requirements using NPM, builds the app and serves the build in preview mode.
+This script builds a docker image for the frontend.

 ## Web App Usage